Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 When an insurance company receives an injury claim that is legally justified, they are supposed to provide compensation for the injured plaintiff.
 But insurance companies often hold outdated views about motorcyclists.
 They think of them as dangerous risk takers.
 In their minds, a motorcyclist must have been to blame...somehow.
 They may dispute your version of events, claim that you were speeding or driving recklessly, and question the extent of your injuries.

 Here at The Scott Law Firm, PLLC, we don't take the insurance company's word for what happened.
 We focus on the facts.
 Colin can investigate to find out what really happened.
 He can carefully review all relevant documentation - including police accident reports and medical records.
-He can identify witnesses and interview them himself.
+He can identify witnesses and interview them himself or do so by hiring a private investigator.
 He can also consult with an accident reconstructionist and other specialists as needed to help prove your case.

 Our firm knows how to build a strong case that insurance companies take seriously.
 When they see that Colin is prepared and ready to fight them in court, they often agree to enter into settlement negotiations.
 Their hope is we'll quickly agree to a lowball offer that helps them save money.